TD — Sequential Logic

 8 bit modulo counter with asynchronous reset

-The above figure shows an 8 bit counter (with asynchronous negative reset), which counts modulo 256.
+The above figure shows an 8 bit counter (with a negative reset), which counts modulo 256.
 It consists basically of a register and an adder doing the arithmetics.
 Starting from this simple structure, we are going to add some more interesting functionality.

 You can find the logisim environment for this exercise in the subdirectory count.
 Execute the following commands from the base directory of the exercise archive in order to open the circuit template in logisim: